Lumpings of Markov chains, entropy rate preservation, and higher-order lumpability: Main results

-Our main question is whether $\EntropyRate{X|Y}$ is positive or zero.
-We speak of \emph{entropy rate loss} or \emph{entropy rate preservation} respectively.
-Entropy rate preservation does not imply that we can reconstruct the original process from the lumped process without entropy loss (see figure~\ref{fig:SFSnotStrong} (page~\pageref{fig:SFSnotStrong}) for an example).\\
+Our main question is whether $\EntropyRate{X|Y}$ is positive or zero, speaking of \emph{entropy rate loss} or \emph{entropy rate preservation} respectively.
+Entropy rate preservation does not imply that we can reconstruct the original process from the lumped process without entropy loss.
+See figure~\ref{fig:SFSnotStrong} (page~\pageref{fig:SFSnotStrong}) for an example.\\

 The \emph{transition graph} $\TransitionGraph$ of the Markov chain $X$ is the directed graph with vertex set $\SpaceX$ and an edge $(x,x')$, iff $\Proba(X_1=x'|X_0=x)>0$.
 A length $n$ trajectory $\Sequence{x}\in\SpaceX^{n}$ is \emph{realisable}, iff $\Proba(X_{\IntegerSet{n}}=\Sequence{x})>0$, equivalent to being a directed path in $\TransitionGraph$.
 A key structural property of $\TransitionGraph$ is its \emph{split-merge index} with respect to $\LumpingFunction$: